MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--governance-and-compliance.md

 - No formal GRC training; communication is ad hoc or occurs in response to a GRC event.
 Most employees are not aware of how governance, risk and compliance impact their daily work.
 - Training for information owners (e.g., managers)—Organizations begin training leaders to understand the importance of structured information, how data should be classified, and why governance matters.
 - Discussions on metadata and retention policies begin but are not widely adopted.
+- Ownership roles identified for information (e.g., Site Owners, Team Owners, Data Stewards), but not enforced.
-- Ownership roles identified (e.g., Site Owners, Data Stewards), but not enforced.
+- Ownership roles for content management are identified (e.g., Site Owners, Data Stewards), but they are not strictly enforced.

 #### Process (200)